 GeneCards Summary for RFX6 Gene

 RFX6 (Regulatory Factor X6) is a Protein Coding gene.
-Diseases associated with RFX6 include Mitchell-Riley Syndrome and Pancreatic Hypoplasia, Intestinal Atresia, And Gallbladder Aplasia Or Hypoplasia, With Or Without Tracheoesophageal Fistula.
+Diseases associated with RFX6 include Mitchell-Riley Syndrome and Martinez-Frias Syndrome.
 Among its related pathways are Regulation of beta-cell development and Developmental Biology.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription regulatory region DNA binding.
 An important paralog of this gene is RFX4.

 UniProtKB/Swiss-Prot for RFX6 Gene

 Transcription factor required to direct islet cell differentiation during endocrine pancreas development.
 Specifically required for the differentiation of 4 of the 5 islet cell types and for the production of insulin (PubMed:20148032, PubMed:25497100).
 Not required for pancreatic PP (polypeptide-producing) cells differentiation.
 Acts downstream of NEUROG3 and regulates the transcription factors involved in beta-cell maturation and function, thereby restricting the expression of the beta-cell differentiation and specification genes, and thus the beta-cell fate choice.
 Activates transcription by forming a heterodimer with RFX3 and binding to the X-box in the promoter of target genes (PubMed:20148032).
 Involved in glucose-stimulated insulin secretion by promoting insulin and L-type calcium channel gene transcription (PubMed:25497100).